-This is the current edition for Ubuntu 20.04 LTS, Focal Fossa.
+This is the preliminary and in development for Ubuntu 20.04 LTS, Focal Fossa.
+Contents may have errors and omissions.
 Ubuntu serverguides for previous LTS versions: 18.04 (PDF), 16.04 (PDF).

 If you find any errors or have suggestions for improvements to pages, please use the link at the bottom of each topic titled: "Help improve this document in the forum."
 This link will take you to the Server Discourse forum for the specific page you are viewing.
 There you can share your comments or let us know about bugs with each page.